Manage Multi-Tenant API Keys

 Changes to your account’s permissions may affect your ability to view and manage API keys.

-For example, if you created an Enterprise Admin API key, and your Platform Admin access is revoked within your primary account, you will no longer be able to manage the Enterprise Admin key.
+For example, if you created a Multi-Tenant Admin API key, and your Platform Admin access is revoked within your primary account, you will no longer be able to manage the Multi-Tenant Admin key.
 You’ll need to contact a platform administrator if you need to make changes to that key.